jwmarb/nurl/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-**nurl** is a URL shortener service built with Rust (Backend) and React (Frontend).
+**nurl** (short for Nano URL) is a URL shortener service built with Rust (Backend) and React (Frontend).
 It was developed as a final project for a Computer Science class at the University of Arizona in under 24 hours.
 It provides a simple way to shorten URLs and track their usage.

 > **Note:** nurl is **not production-ready**.
 Authentication needs further development, as currently, anyone can register and create unlimited shortened URLs.
 This project is intended for educational purposes only.